-Why are we spending so much of class time in case discussions?
+Why are we spending so much live session time in case discussions?

 Most of the key value-creating decisions in marketing strategy are ones where the value of an action depends on its fit with a specific context.
 They tend to be pretty messy, with lots of perspectives to consider, with data that is at best noisy and at worst doesn’t exist.
 Experiencing, analyzing, and comparing decisions made in different contexts has been shown to be a very useful way to learn to make better decisions like this.

 We have three key high-level learning objectives for each case discussion:

 - To build your practical knowledge of how marketing concepts are applied to marketing decisions.